 If you watch enough contemporary Ghanaian films, you know our scripts writers have such difficult time crafting a fitting resolution for a narrative.
 My favourite piece of GH cinema is probably 6 Hours to Christmas, a pleasantly surprising black comedy directed by Shirley Frimpong Manso, but by God does it have an irritating dénouement – like a scrumptious chocolate muffin, but one with raisins you have to gallingly pick at and navigate through.
 FYI, I detest raisins.
 It appears there was more of an architect’s approach to the filmmaking back then with everything expected to fit into the schematic per the workings of what I’ve seen of vintage Ghanaian film so far.

-The Boy Kumasenu, also directed by Sean Graham was nominated for a BAFTA for best film in 1953 which, factoring in the fact it was one of 17 nominated films, meant it was pretty damn good for its time or a real peach of a novelty.
+The Boy Kumasenu, also directed by Sean Graham, was nominated for a BAFTA for best film in 1953 which, factoring in the fact it was one of 17 nominated films, meant it was pretty damn good for its time or a real peach of a novelty.
 It obviously has a more ambitious reach than Progress in Kojokrom.
 It tells the story of the young Kumasenu longing to make a move from his fishing village of Keta to the urban paradise of Accra.
 He has a strong desire to move to the greener pasture of Accra and this is accentuated by his cousin, Agbo, who returns to the village, after his voyage to the city, flashing the slick suits and crisp Shillings.

 Kumasenu eventually takes a questionable route to the city, a route that will come back to bite him.
-At present, it’s the hunger and loneliness, despite the numerous faces, that that gnaw at him physically and emotionally.
+At present, it’s the hunger and loneliness, despite the numerous faces, that gnaw at him physically and emotionally.
 A far cry from the countryside.
 This film also plays as a coming of age story for Kumasenu, maybe Ghana too.
 A desire to become more like the West perhaps?
 His longing to the make his way to the city is presented as a natural inclination to spread one’s wings and shed the rural life like a butterfly bursting out of a cocoon.
 Alas, it is an infinitely more complex world Kumasenu is transitioning into, even more so given his past sins.

-Of note here is the ever poignant trope of aggression seen as the resolution to Kumasenu’s internal conflict and the external conflict.
+Of note here is the ever poignant trope of aggression seen as the resolution to Kumasenu’s internal and external conflicts.
 The boy becomes a man when he realises turning from the hunted to the hunter would be in his best interests, and indeed, the people he cares about.
 The optics and aesthetics of 1950s urban Ghana also offer up some intrigue with the representation of nightlife which has a surprising amount of man-on-man dancefloor action and lots of Club Lager – since 1931 people.
 Populations were less dense, but Accra is still shot as an unwelcoming concrete jungle that enveloped Kumasenu without acknowledging his existence.

 I doubt I intended this post to be compact quasi-film reviews but the time travel experience presented by the Classics in the Park series is all about cinema.
 The various films screenings are interspersed with fine records, this past week from the funky professor, Kobby Graham.
 He dropped some Fela, all he needed to do to garner two thumbs up from me.
 1950s Ghana (and Ghana stretching all the way to the late 90s) is still an unexplored frontier for me so the flashbacks to vintage Ghanaian cinema could reach insightful cinematic highs, but at the very least will be enjoyable history lessons.